shnparker/vite-starter-template/README.md

 yarn
 ```

-Next, create a `.env.local` file in the root of your project and set the `VITE_APP_` variable to your site's public URL:
+Next, create a `.env` file in the root of your project and set the `VITE_APP_` variable to your site's public URL:

 ```bash
 VITE_APP_API_URL